MenkeTechnologies/zpwr/README.md

 ```

 ## Shell Startup speed
 Running `zpwr recompile` will zrecompile all zpwr configs and all autoloaded funtions and compsys completions in fpath. `zpwr refreshzwc` will remove old .zwc files before zrecompile.
-This will maximize startup and running speed.  `~/.zpwr/autoload` contains ZPWR autoloaded functions and `~/.zpwr/comps` contains autoloaded compsys funtions.
+This will maximize startup and running speed.  `~/.zpwr/autoload` contains ZPWR autoloaded functions and `~/.zpwr/autoload/comps` contains autoloaded compsys funtions.
-Replacing the lolcat into ponysay banner like so on startup will further increase speed.
+Removing the lolcat into ponysay banner like so on startup will further increase speed.
 ```sh
 export ZPWR_INTRO_BANNER=nopony
 ```
 With Zinit Turbo mode, despite the number of plugins and completions, startup usually takes < 1 second on faster machines but up to 2-10 seconds on slow machines such as WSL.
-Zinit runs compinit in the background after startup and you will experience a brief lockup (minimal if `zpwr regenzsh` and `zpwr compile` have run to create .zcompdump.zwc) at around 8 seconds by default.
+Zinit runs compinit in the background after startup and you will experience a brief lockup (unnoticeable if `zpwr regenzsh` and `zpwr recompile` have run to create .zcompdump.zwc) after a few seconds.
 ```sh
 export ZPWR_ZINIT_COMPINIT_DELAY=8
 ```
 ## Contributing
-I am looking for contributors.
-Especially for documentation, marketing, video tutorials, GIFs/screenshots in README and expanding the tests.
+I am looking for contributors mostly for documentation, marketing, video tutorials, GIFs/screenshots in README and expanding the tests.

 ## Warnings
 Moving scripts from `$ZPWR_SCRIPTS` which defaults to `~/.zpwr/scripts` and `$ZPWR_TMUX` which defaults to `~/.zpwr/tmux` will break a lot of functionality because vim and tmux configurations depend on these scipts for advanced features.
+The only user modifiable files are the user token files.

 # Running on a MacbookPro
 ![Alt text](http://jakobmenke.com/img/tmuxfinal22.png?raw=true)